helenahagman/trueorfalse/README.md

 <h2>Description</h2>
 <br>
 <p>This is a single page, True or False game.
 The user will be presented with questions that can be answered with either True or False.
-The goal for the user is to be able to play a simple but entertaining online game.
-The site owner's goal is to provide a quick and fun game that can by played by anyone.
+The goal for the user is to be able to play a simple but entertaining online game with fun and slightly unusual questions.
+The site owner's goal is to provide a quick and fun game that can by played by anyone as the chans of a correct answer for each question is 50%.
+After 5 questions the user will be asked if they want to play again.
 <br>
 The plan was to include features like:
 <ul>